Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsubsection{S3DIS~\cite{armeni20163d} and 2D-3D-S~\cite{armeni2017joint}}

 S3DIS is a semantic segmentation dataset for 3D point clouds.
 Which is also a subset of the 2D-3D-S dataset.
-The 2D-3D-S dataset is a multi-modalities dataset containing 2D, 2.5D and 3D domains.
+The 2D-3D-S dataset is a multi-modality dataset containing 2D, 2.5D and 3D domains.
 This dataset is densely annotated with semantic labels.

 Note that 2D-3D-S's 2D captures is not a RGB-D video as ScanNet.
 2D-3D-S's images only have small overlap.
-So it is merely for semantic segmentation and not capable for incremental reconstruction application.
+Therefore, it is only suitable for semantic segmentation and not for incremental reconstruction.